 Ocular Examination for Lasik Eye Surgery

-In order to know if you are a good candidate for lasik surgery or not, your doctor will perform complete eye examination and other tests to determine who is a good candidate for lasik and who is not.
+In order to know if you are a good candidate for lasik surgery or not, your doctor should perform complete eye examination and other diagnostic tests to determine if you are a good candidate for lasik or you are not.

 Ocular Examination for Lasik Eye Surgery include:

 Visual acuity, uncorrected and corrected and determine the best corrected vision.
 Standard and cycloplegic refraction of the eye to determine what type of refractive error you have.
 The range of refractive error that can be corrected be lasik is not more than ( 10 ) diopters for myopia, not more than ( 4 ) diopters of hyperopia and the range of astigmatism is (4-6) diopters.

 2- Slit Lamp Examination